Meet the board: Questions and Answers with Dr Murphy

 What makes Sona different?
 No CTAB!
 One of the prerequisites for a “chemical formulation” to be used in the clinic is that none of the components be obviously “toxic.”
 CTAB is a surfactant, which means it is a detergent, which means it will break open cell walls at some concentration.
 Sure, we can do all kinds of surface chemistry to mitigate this, but in the end, there is a lot of resistance in the clinic to using anything “toxic.”
 This is one reason why quantum dots have not made it into the clinic – the minute the medical staff hear that there is cadmium in them, they say, “forget it!”.

 Gold nanorods that have been synthesized and stabilized without CTAB are obviously a safer alternative.
 The fact that such a particle is commercially available today is astonishing.
 This could be a very important step forward for a number of promising clinical methods

 What do you think of the potential of Sona’s technology?

 The potential is high!

-What developments involving gold nanoparticles/nanorods can we expect to see in the future?
+What developments involving gold nanoparticles/nanorods can we expect to see in future?

 I think the diagnostic and clinical applications of gold nanorods are going to increase; the field needs more clinical trials in the realm of photothermal therapy.
-Nanoshells, which also can do photothermal therapy in the near-infrared, are looking very successful for treating prostate cancer in human patients.
+The nanoshells developed by Nanospectra Biosciences, which also can do photothermal therapy in the near-infrared, are looking very successful for treating prostate cancer in human patients.
 Gold nanorods ought to be able to do as well, if not better, than that.